parkinsons-toolkit/app-content/pages-content/managing-symptoms/thinking-concentration-and-memory.md

-# Thinking and Remembering in Parkinson’s
+# Thinking and Remembering

-Difficulties with thinking and memory are common in Parkinson’s and can be worrying for both the person affected and their loved ones.
-While some slowing of memory or thinking is normal with age, **larger changes that affect day-to-day activities are not normal** and should be discussed with a healthcare professional.
-Vocabulary and reading skills usually remain intact with age.
-Not all thinking and memory problems in Parkinson’s indicate dementia.
+Difficulties with thinking and remembering are common in Parkinson’s.
+They can be very worrying for the person experiencing these as well as for those around them.
+As we get older, we are likely to notice more difficulties with our memory, speed of thinking, and ability to do several things at once.
+But bigger changes, particularly if they affect day-to-day activities, are not normal and should be discussed with a healthcare professional.
+Vocabulary and reading do not normally get worse with age.
+Difficulties with thinking and memory are not always signs of dementia.

-For more advanced symptoms, including dementia, see the **Progression of Symptoms** page.

 <div class="video-container">
 <iframe